 Depending on the particular parameterization of the attitude, additional information may be necessary to fully specify an unambiguous attitude.
 In addition to these parameters, the rotational rates of coordinate system 1 with respect to coordinate system 2 are needed to propagate the attitude.

-The ADM Recommended Standard specifies two message formats for use in transferring spacecraft attitude information between space agencies: the Attitude Parameter Message (APM) and Attitude Ephemeris Message (AEM).
-Both ADMs provide the proper parameters for spin-stabilized and three-axis stabilized spacecraft.
+The ADM Recommended Standard specifies three message formats for use in transferring spacecraft attitude information between space agencies: the Attitude Parameter Message (APM), theAttitude Ephemeris Message (AEM), and the Attitude Comprehensive Message (ACM).
+All ADMs provide the proper parameters for spin-stabilized and three-axis stabilized spacecraft.
 Each parameterization requires specification of different quantities, thus requiring a different set of keywords.

 The APM consists of instantaneous attitude state and optional attitude maneuvers.
 It specifies the attitude state of a single object at an instant of time (an epoch).
 The recipient of the message requires the use of an attitude propagator or technique to determine the attitude at times different from the epoch.
 The recipient needs to have, therefore, angular velocity data or the proper modeling of spacecraft attitude dynamics, atmospheric torque, other internal and external torques (e.g., magnetic, gravitation, solar pressure, etc.), thrust or reaction wheel maneuvers, and attitude control to fulfill the accuracy requirements for a particular mission.
 For the propagation, additional ancillary information (spacecraft properties, such as inertia tensor, torque vectors, and maneuver planning data, if applicable) can be included in the message.